 Postprandial blood sugar measures blood glucose after eating.

-The foods responsible for the highest blood glucose levels are those that are high in carbohydrates.
+The foods responsible for the highest blood glucose levels are high in carbohydrates.

-In non-diabetic people, although blood glucose levels rise after a meal, they return to normal about 2 hours later.
+In non-diabetic people, although blood glucose levels rise after a meal, they return to average about 2 hours later.

 The following terminology can be differentiated: